 - Dilute the instant coffee in the hot water.

-- Place the melted chocolate, powdered sugar and about half the coffee in a large mixing bowl.
+- Place the melted chocolate, butter, powdered sugar and about half the coffee in a large mixing bowl.
 Mix carefully with a wooden spoon or with an electric mixer ON LOW SPEED until the icing starts to come together.
 Add more coffee, about a teaspoon at a time, and mix well with the electric mixer on medium-high speed between each addition, until you get your icing to the desired consistency.

 - When the brownies are fully cooled, frost them with the icing and then sprinkle with a little bit of extra chopped walnuts and chocolate chips, if desired.